Work in progress.

 In 1914, to show support for the troops fighting in Europe, George V was photographed in military uniform and sent, along with a message to the troops.
 The miniature here is very similar, but with one notable difference.
 In the official portrait he is not wearing a great-coat, whereas he is wearing a greatcoat in the miniature.

-The miniature is unsigned, but of excellent quality, by a good artist, so one wonders why it is different.
-So far, no other source image, has been noted of George wearing a greatcoat.
+The miniature is unsigned, but of excellent quality, by a good artist, so one wonders why it is different?
+So far, no other source image or miniature, has been noted of George V wearing a greatcoat.

 The miniature of Queen Mary shows her at the time of receiving her crown, as in an image of the time;